side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Half-lives: 75 hours for Abilfy, 94 hours for its active metabolite.
 Clearance: 20 days!

-§11.
-How Abilify (aripiprazole) Works
+How aripiprazole Works

 the current best guess at any rateAbilify is a moderate antagonist at the dopamine D3 receptor and a potent antagonist at the serotonin 5-HT2A receptors.